 What if the Injured Party was Texting While Driving?

-If you think another driver’s distracted behavior behind the wheel caused your crash, call a Marion County texting while driving car accident lawyer today.
-The at-fault driver may be liable for your injuries and damages, which means they could owe you money.
+If you think another driver’s distracted behavior behind the wheel caused your crash, call our Marion County texting while driving car accident lawyer today.
+The at-fault driver may be liable for your injuries and damages, which means they could owe you compensation.
 Speak with a lawyer before an insurance adjuster because the adjuster will hold your statement against you.